Exceptional spectrum and dynamic magnetization: General formalism

 \subsection{Model and solution}

 We start with a class of non-Hermitian Hamiltonians in the form

 which consists of two identical Hermitian clusters $H_{\lambda }$ with $ \lambda =1,2$, respectively.
-The structure of the model is schematically illustrated in Fig. \ref{fig1}(a).
+The structure of the model is schematically illustrated in figure \ref{fig1}(a).
 The non-Hermiticity arises from the real asymmetrical hopping strength with $\gamma \neq 1$.
+The distribution of the hopping integrals $\left\{ \kappa _{j}\right\} $ determines the non-Hermitian term to be a macroscopic or a local term.
 Here $a_{j,\lambda }^{\dag }$\ ($a_{j,\lambda }$) is the boson or fermion creation (annihilation) operator at the $i$th site in the $\lambda $th cluster.
-The cluster $H_{\lambda }$ is defined by the distribution of the hopping integrals $\left\{ J_{ij}\right\} $ with $i>j$\ and on-site potentials $ \left\{ J_{jj}\right\} $.
+In this work, we only consider unidirectional hopping with the same position for the following reasons: (i) This allows us to perform analytical analysis. (ii) Such a term corresponds to the description of magnetic impurity in the following section. (iii) When the interaction between different positions is considered, the exceptional spectrum may also exists or not, depending on the structure of $H_{\lambda }$, according to the theorem in reference {\cite{WPPRB}}.
+The cluster $H_{\lambda }$ is defined by the distribution of the hopping integrals $\left\{ J_{ij}\right\} $ with $i>j$\ and on-site potentials $\left\{ J_{jj}\right\} $.
 The matrix $J_{ij}$ is Hermitian and we only consider the case with $\gamma >0$\ in this paper.
-Two Hamiltonians $ H_{\lambda }$ have the same eigenfunctions and real spectral structures and the whole Hamiltonian is not self-adjoint except the case with $\gamma =1$.
-In the following, we will show that it still has full real spectrum and $N$ -order exceptional point at $\gamma =0$, near which the dynamics of the Hamiltonian $H$\ is crucial to the conclusion of this paper.
+Two Hamiltonians $H_{\lambda }$ have the same eigenfunctions and real spectral structures and the whole Hamiltonian is not self-adjoint except the case with $\gamma =1$.
+In the following, we will show that it still has full real spectrum and $\left( N+1\right) $-order exceptional point at $\gamma =0$ (see \ref{AppendixB}), near which the dynamics of the Hamiltonian $H$\ is crucial to the conclusion of this paper.

-At first, we consider a simple case with $\gamma =0$ and $\kappa _{j}=\kappa $, representing uniform unidirectional hopping between two identical clusters.
+At first, we consider a case with $\gamma =0$ and $\kappa _{j}=\kappa $, representing uniform unidirectional hopping between two identical clusters.
 The Hermitian Hamiltonians $H_{\lambda }$\ can be written in the diagonal form

 by the transformation

 where we use $k$ to denote the index of eigenmode of $H_{\lambda }$, which becomes wave vector for a system with translational symmetry.
 Here the spectrum $\varepsilon _{k}$\ is real and $g_{k,j}$\ satisfies orthonormal relations